maloleboulch/MACADAM-Database/README.md

 #Errors
 If pathway tools cannot create some PGDBs, the script RenamePGDBs.py or ExtractPathwayReport.py will crash and show the PGDBs names. getClassesOfPathway.py will crashed if some pathways are unknown in MetaCyc 23.1 or 16.5.
-Yout must find the hierarchy on internet and add it to the UnknownPathway.tsv file
+Yout must find the hierarchy on internet and add it to the UnknownPathway.tsv file.
+ShareIndexAfterLineage.tsv is the main intermediary files.
+You can follow changes at each steps of MACADAM inside it